twillot-app/twillot/README.md

 > Sync, search, tag, and export your Twitter bookmarks with AI and ease.

+## Changelog

+### May 29, 2024 Update

+Omnibox Support

+We're excited to announce that you can now use tt for quick searches in the Omnibox.
+To use this feature, follow these steps:

+- Type tt in the Omnibox.
+- Press the Tab key.
+- Input your keyword.

+By doing this, you'll be taken directly to Twillot search results, enhancing your search efficiency.

 ## Features

 - Folder Management Without Premium: Organize your Twitter bookmarks effortlessly using folders, a feature traditionally reserved for Twitter Premium subscribers.